 The simulation analyse the initial transient of the turbine, where water at over 100 m/s impact on the Pelton’s paddle providing torque and angular acceleration.

 All geometries and data used in the simulation are realistic and coherent with the real phenomena: wheel geometry has real shape and mass property, fluid is water with a reasonable speed, and the nozzle contains a doble valve, used in real turbines to adjust water flow rate.

-The videos make a large use of Flowsight features: alpha transparency based on variable value, moving camera, fine tuning of light and reflections, multi-plots and multi-viewport visualization.
+The videos make a large use of Flowsight features: transparency based on the value of the variables, moving camera, fine tuning of light and reflections, multi-plots and multi-viewport visualization.